 The Company sponsors a 401(k) defined contribution plan covering all U.S. employees.
 Contributions made by the Company are determined annually by the Board of Directors.
-There were no employer contributions under this plan for the fiscal years 2010, 2009 and 2008.
+There were no employer contributions under this plan for fiscal years 2011, 2010 and 2009.